Sholaga people: Occupation and social status

 The Soliga used to practice shifting cultivation, but have more or less given up this practice now.
-They grow Ragi (Finger millet, Eleusine coracana) for subsistence.
+They grow Rāgi (Finger millet, Eleusine coracana) for subsistence.
 Their main source of income is harvesting and sale of Non-timber Forest Produce (NTFP) like honey, nellikai (gooseberry, Emblica officinalis), bamboo, Paasi (Lichen), algae, wild turmeric, Indian blackberry, soapnut and nennari (wild root).
 They also make baskets using bamboo.

 They are increasingly being brought to the "mainstream" with active Government and NGO initiative.
 Many have been given lands closer to 'civilised areas' and most of the forest-dwelling population have been brought together into clusters called Podus.
 Most of the forest area they stay comes under wild life protection area.
 The Biligiriranga Hills is a Wildlife Sanctuary under Wildlife Protection Act, 1972, the Male Mahadeswara Hills is a Reserve Forest, and Bandipur is a National Park.
 Their rights on harvesting NTFP is being sought to be withdrawn citing conservation concerns, sparking a debate about the rights of indigenous people.
 The Soligas later won a court case to stay on their land.

 Religion

-Soliga people follow naturism and animism along with following Hindu practices and their main deities are Madeshwara, Rangaswamy of Biligirirangana Hills (who is considered the brother-in-law of the clan), Karayya, Kyate Devaru and Jadeswamy.her deities worshipped by them include Madeshwara, Basaveshwara and Nanjundeshwara and Sri Alamelu Ranganayaki smetha Sri hanuma.
+Soliga people follow naturism and animism along with following Hindu practices and their main deities are Madeshwara, Rangaswamy of Biligirirangana Hills (who is considered the brother-in-law of the clan), Karayya, Kyate Devaru and Jadeswamy. her deities worshipped by them include Madeshwara, Basaveshwara and Nanjundeshwara and Sri Alamelu Ranganayaki smetha Sri hanuma.